 - Have redness or swelling of your eye or eyelid

 Protect your eyes from too much sunlight by wearing sunglasses that block ultraviolet (UV) radiation and a hat with a wide brim when you are outside.
+Healthy habits, like not smoking, making smart food choices, and maintaining a healthy weight can also help protect your vision.

 Common Eye Problems